dasiths/dasiths.github.io/_posts/2019-01-07-mediator-pattern-implemented-in-net.md

         }
     }
     ```
-    - You can find more examples for the concept of middleware [here](https://github.com/dasiths/SimpleMediator/tree/master/SimpleMediator.Samples.ConsoleApp).
+    - You can find more examples for the concept of middleware [here](https://github.com/dasiths/SimpleMediator/tree/master/Samples/SimpleMediator.Samples.ConsoleApp).

-    - I have examples of how to set it up with IOC containers [here](https://github.com/dasiths/SimpleMediator/tree/master/SimpleMediator.Samples.Shared/Helpers). `Autofac` and `Microsoft.Extensions.DependencyInjection` currently have examples but I'll keep adding more as I go.
+    - I have examples of how to set it up with IOC containers [here](https://github.com/dasiths/SimpleMediator/tree/master/Samples/SimpleMediator.Samples.Shared/Helpers). `Autofac` and `Microsoft.Extensions.DependencyInjection` currently have examples but I'll keep adding more as I go.
     - There is also some code samples (work in progress) on how to integrate it with `MassTransit` to dispatch messages over the wire to consumers.
-Check it out [here](https://github.com/dasiths/SimpleMediator/tree/master/SimpleMediator.Samples.MassTransit).
+Check it out [here](https://github.com/dasiths/SimpleMediator/tree/master/Samples/SimpleMediator.Samples.MassTransit).

     As you can see, the usage is pretty straight forward and simple.
-The middleware gives you a lot of extensibility options and I've even been able to create constrained middleware that validates only certain types of requests.
+The middleware gives you a lot of extensibility options and I've even been able to create constrained middleware that validates only certain types of messages.

 ## Conclusion
 I hope this post has been helpful in understanding the concepts behind the mediator pattern and how you would go about implementing it.
 All the code is hosted at https://github.com/dasiths/SimpleMediator under the MIT license.
 Feel free to have a look and create a PR if you think there are improvements.
 Please leave any feedback you have here.
 Thank you.